 I touched the space bar and the device sprang to life.
 The desktop was covered with icons, some familiar, some obscure, some in Cyrillic script.
 The one which caught my eye was a simple folder titled "Evidence".
 I clicked it open, and began to read.
 The title Senator Clarkson came up with a table of contents beneath.
 There were numerous topics: Iranian Nuclear Materials, Kickbacks on Mideast Oil Supplies, Russian Weapon Sales, Mistresses Past and Present, "Accidental" Deaths, Sean Carroll...

 This was it, this was the big project which Billy had been working on.
 A quick glance at some of the entries confirmed that it contained political dynamite.
 It was professional intelligence– evidently Billy still had his knack for digging up dirt, and he still had connections.
 My name was on the list.
 It gradually dawned on me that this was the real reason I had been sent here; it was not to persuade Billy to campaign for his father, but rather to find and destroy these reports, and possibly Billy as well.
-Just knowing this information was a death warrant—I had already died once tonight and I figured that the second time wouldn't be nearly as painless.
+Just my knowledge that these files existed signed my death warrant—I had already died once tonight and I figured that the second time wouldn't be nearly as painless.
 I had a thought of sending all this information back to Mrs. Robinson in Seattle, but there was no open internet network here.
 That must of been why Billy had been in the habit of roaming the city, hopping from one WiFi hotspot to another, making it hard for anyone to track him.
 Did he want to use my laptop to make an untraceable connection?
-It was locked down tight, I even had to have ADR unlock it from Seattle each time I used it.
-Billy wouldn't have had a way to unlock it.
+It was locked down tight, I even had to contact ADR each time I used it.
+Did Billy have a buyer who could unlock it?
+Or was he just going to sell it for some quick cash?

 The chime from Billy's phone jolted me back to reality.
 It was a text from Þora, the sister of Silu.
 The woman the bartender at Karamba had warned me about.